Property Settlement Mediators in Omaha

 The distinction between marital and non-marital property is important because the court divides only the marital property when the marriage ends.
 Any non-marital property remains in the hands of the spouse who owned it before or during marriage.

-Property Divided in Divorce
+Types of Property Divided in Divorce Proceedings

 The most common types of property divided in a divorce proceeding include:

-• Real property, like the family home
+- Real property, like the family home

-• Personal property, like jewelry
+- Personal property, like jewelry

-• Intangible property, like income and pensions.
+- Intangible property, like income and pensions.

 The court will treat debt the same as any other intangible property.
 However, the court will need to characterize the debt as marital or non-marital property before it can be divided between spouses based on the same equitable principles.

-Factors Determining Property Distribution
+Key Factors Influencing Property Distribution

 The court distributes marital property based on a set of factors that account for the unique circumstances of the marriage and each spouse’s economic condition at divorce.